 Sheila:

-Now, how do we actually deal with the anxiety when we do put ourselves out there?
+Now, how do we actually deal with the anxiety when we do put ourselves out

 Victor: